Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

 Gol Bavdi

 Gol Bavdi is a historical site showcasing unique Indian architecture from the medieval era.
-It is a dried-up step well-built in the 18th century by the Nawabs of Farukhnagar.
-The distance from Sultanpur National Park is 7.5 km, and the place usually remains less crowded.
+It is a dried-up step well built in the 18th century by the Nawabs of Farukhnagar.
+Sultanpur National Park is 7.5 km away, and the place usually remains less crowded.

 Leisure Valley Park